top of page

 • Decisions about evaluation for lung disease should be the same regardless of serologic markers such as SS-A, ANA, etc. (Table 1 journal article, Pulmonary CPGs)

-Symptomatic patients, especially those with chronic cough and or shortness of breath.
-Every Sjogren's patient diagnosed with asthma should be considered symptomatic.
-While evaluation should be tailored to individual circumstances.
+Symptomatic patients, especially those with chronic cough, shortness of breath, or "asthma" should have a full lung disease evaluation.
 Complete PFTs and high resolution CT scan (HRCT) are recommended for any Sjogren’s patient with pulmonary symptoms or findings on examination.
-A plain chest Xray will not pick up most types of Sjogren's lung disease.
+A plain chest X-ray will not pick up most types of Sjogren's lung disease.

-Chronic cough may have causes other than Sjogren’s lung disease.
-Examples include dry trachea, gastroesophageal reflux, asthma and others (See Table 3, journal article CPGs).
+Chronic cough may have many causes, including dry trachea, gastroesophageal reflux, asthma and others (See Table 3, journal article CPGs).
 Keep in mind that Sjogren’s lung disease may co-occur with other conditions.

 Lung disease treatments

 See the Consensus Guidelines journal article for detailed treatment recommendations.
-This is a complicated topic that must be managed by a pulmonologist familiar with Sjogren’s lung disease.
+This is a complex topic that should be managed by a pulmonologist (lung specialist) familiar with Sjogren’s lung disease.

 ACTION STEPS for Sjogren’s patients

-1. Always tell your doctor if you are experiencing possible lung symptoms even if they are mild.
-Examples include chronic cough, wheezing, chest burning/ tightness, and shortness of breath, especially on exertion.
+1. Always tell your rheumatologist if you are experiencing possible lung disease symptoms, even if they are mild.
+Examples include: chronic cough, wheezing, chest burning/ tightness, and shortness of breath, especially on exertion.

-2. Be sure that your doctors listen to your lungs with a stethoscope at every routine visit.
+2. Be sure that your rheumatologist or primary care doctor listens to your lungs with a stethoscope at routine visits.
 It is especially important that they listen to the base of your lungs (near the bottom of the rib cage).
-This is tricky to bring up if they are not already doing this: You might ask, “Do you mind listening to my lungs today?”
+This is tricky to bring up if they are not already doing this: You might ask, “Would you mind listening to my lungs today?”

-4. If you are asymptomatic, ask for baseline screening tests, and share the recommendation on Table 1, item 1 (page 686) of the journal article) (click the PDF icon at the top).
+4. If you are asymptomatic, ask for baseline screening tests, and share the recommendation on Table 1, item 1 (page 686) of the journal article) (click the PDF icon at the top of the link).

 5. Offer printouts of the entire CPG document and journal article to your rheumatologist, pulmonologist, ENT and PCP.

-6. Sjogren’s Advocate is written with patients and PCPs in mind.
-It is best to share primary sources such as peer-reviewed articles, Clinical Practice Guidelines, and other Sjogren’s Foundation materials with rheumatologists and other specialists.
-I do not recommend printing out Sjogren's webpages and blog posts.
-See the Clinician Handouts page for tips and strategies.
+REMINDER: It is best to share primary sources such as peer-reviewed articles, Printable Handouts for Clinicians, Clinical Practice Guidelines, and Sjogren’s Foundation brochures and resource sheets with your doctors.
+See the Handouts for Clinicians page for tips and strategies.

 bottom of page